adambard/learnxinyminutes-docs/standard-ml.html.markdown

 val some_result = (fn x => thermometer (x - 5) ^ thermometer (x + 5)) 37

-(* Here is a higher-order function that works on lists (a list combinator) *) val readings = [ 34, 39, 37, 38, 35, 36, 37, 37, 37 ]  (* first an int list *)
+(* Here is a higher-order function that works on lists (a list combinator) *) (* map f l
+       applies f to each element of l from left to right, returning the list of results. *) val readings = [ 34, 39, 37, 38, 35, 36, 37, 37, 37 ]  (* first an int list *)
 val opinions = List.map thermometer readings (* gives [ "Cold", "Warm", ... ] *)